Frequently Asked Questions

 If you believe that you have not received this email, please check your Junk or Spam folder, and mark: firstname.lastname@example.org as a 'Safe Sender'.
 If a question pops up in the email asking whether you trust this sender, please click 'Yes' or 'Always Trust This Sender'.

-Once you have activated your account, you will receive a welcome email asking you to take a survey called "Lets Get Acquainted" Please take this short survey, as it will allow us to notify you of earning opportunities that are relevant to you personally.
+As part of the sign up process, you'll be guided through an initial profile survey.
+Please take this short survey, as it will allow us to notify you of earning opportunities that are relevant to you personally.

 If you do not receive these surveys, please contact us.